yungmagnus/Leikja2Loka/index.md

 ## FakeMario

-Is a Unity based game built in a 3d enivornment but is played as a 2d platformer.You can use the [editor on GitHub](https://github.com/yungmagnus/Leikja2Loka/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.
+Is a Unity based game built in a 3d enivornment but is played as a 2d platformer.
+In this game you will encounter enemies, moving projectiles and damaging terrain.
+Lucky for you that you have 3 lives to work with.
+On your way to the end of the level you will be able to collect coins and keep track of your score.
+Also there will be powerups that you can pickup and make you more powerful.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for